ElianeLapointe/retail_sales_analysis/README.md

 _No output returned._

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to retrieve all columns for sales made on '2022-11-05, which customer made the largest purchase on that day
+*Task*: Write a SQL query to retrieve all columns for sales made on '2022-11-05, which customer made the largest purchase on that day

 ```sql
 SELECT customer_id, total_sale FROM source_db.retail_sales WHERE sale_date = '2022-11-05' ORDER BY total_sale DESC LIMIT 1;